 Maintenance of Insurance: Willful failure on the part of the Exchange Visitor to maintain the required insurance will result in the termination of the Exchange Visitor Program of the individual(s) in question.

 J-2 Employment Application Procedures

 Who is Eligible?

 J-2 dependents are eligible for employment in the United States.
 However, J-2 dependents are required to apply for an Employment Authorization Card from the U.S. Citizenship and Immigration Service.
 With this card, the J-2 dependent may participate in any type of legal employment in the United States.
 United States law states that the purpose of J-2 employment must not be to support the J-1 exchange visitor.

 How Do I Apply for an Employment Authorization Card?

-You must make an appointment at International Scholar Services (777-3935).
-An Advisor will assist you in applying for an Employment Authorization Card.
+You must make an appointment at International Scholar Services (701.777.3935).
+The office will assist you in applying for an Employment Authorization Card.
 The application process consists of the following:

-- Photocopy of the Form I-94 (front and back) belonging to the J-2
+Copies of the Form I-94 (front and back) belonging to the J-1 and J-2.

-Letter from J-2 stating why the employment is desired
+Signed Letter from J-2 stating why the employment is desired: